-HydroStor chambers were designed with the installer in mind and are equipped with handles to allow the chambers to be moved and set in place with ease.
+Some HydroStor chambers were designed with the installer in mind and are equipped with handles to allow the chambers to be moved and set in place with ease.

 To remove chambers from the pallets, carefully cut and remove the banding from around the chambers.
-With two people, use the handles to lift the chambers off of the pallet and carry them into place.
+With two people, use the handles on larger chambers to lift the chambers off of the pallet and carry them into place.